 That’s a total value of over $510, and you will only pay $47 per month, saving you over $463.
 All at no risk, if you don’t get faster in the first 30 days you get a full 100% money back guarantee.

-This price will be grandfathered for you at the low price for as long as you remain a member.
+This price will be grandfathered for you at a low price for as long as you remain a member.